Tasnimtk/pythonProject/README.md

 Before collecting the data, we chose the features we deemed important for our analysis.
 To do so, we edited the URL using 'fields'.

 ### The features chosen are:
-- page: the page in which the observation is [from 1 to 15]
+- page: integer - The page in which the observation is [from 1 to 15]
 - id: integer - Unique identifier of this resource.
 Taken from the source system.
 - title: string - The name of this resource
 - main_reference_number: string - Unique identifier assigned to the artwork upon acquisition